Parallel algorithms and concentration bounds for the Lovasz Local Lemma via witness DAGs: Abstract

 \section{Abstract}

 The Lov\'{a}sz Local Lemma (LLL) is a cornerstone principle in the probabilistic method of combinatorics, and a seminal algorithm of Moser \& Tardos (2010) provides an efficient randomized algorithm to implement it.
-This can be parallelized to give an algorithm that uses polynomially many processors and runs in $O(\log^3 n)$ time, stemming from $O(\log n)$ adaptive computations of a maximal independent set (MIS).
+This can be parallelized to give an algorithm that uses polynomially many processors and runs in $O(\log^3 n)$ time on an EREW PRAM, stemming from $O(\log n)$ adaptive computations of a maximal independent set (MIS).
 Chung et al. (2014) developed faster local and parallel algorithms, potentially running in time $O(\log^2 n)$, but these algorithms require more stringent conditions than the LLL.

-We give a new parallel algorithm that works under essentially the same conditions as the original algorithm of Moser \& Tardos but uses only a single MIS computation, thus running in $O(\log^2 n)$ time.
+We give a new parallel algorithm that works under essentially the same conditions as the original algorithm of Moser \& Tardos but uses only a single MIS computation, thus running in $O(\log^2 n)$ time on an EREW PRAM.
 This can be derandomized to give an NC algorithm running in time $O(\log^2 n)$ as well, speeding up a previous NC LLL algorithm of Chandrasekaran et al. (2013).

 We also provide improved and tighter bounds on the run-times of the sequential and parallel resampling-based algorithms originally developed by Moser \& Tardos.
 These apply to any problem instance in which the tighter Shearer LLL criterion is satisfied.